 You’ll answer compliance and funding questions in Part V and then sign the form at the bottom.

 Completing Form 5500 can be a lot of work.
 Mistakes are common, which can delay your filing and lead to audits.
 To avoid any pitfalls, be sure to look over your work.
-Reread questions to ensure you’ve answered them fully and correctly.
-Make sure that you’ve checked the correct boxes, entered the right codes and EIN, and consulted with professionals to ensure compliance.
+Reread questions to ensure you've answered them fully and correctly.
+Ensure you've checked the correct boxes, entered the right codes and EIN, and consulted with professionals to ensure compliance.
 For more details, you can consult the Form 5500-EZ instructions.

 What is an audit report?